GITvoren/course-booking-react/README.md

 # Course Booking React App

-This project is an Course Booking website app built using the MERN stack.
+This project is a Course Booking website app built using the MERN stack.
 (MongoDB, ExpressJS, React, NodeJS)
 ###### Note** This repository is just its frontend.
 The repository link to its backend API is [here](https://github.com/GITvoren/course-booking-api).

 #### [Live Demo](https://codelab-react.vercel.app/):point_left: (hosted on [Vercel](https://vercel.com/))